 Let’s Get Real is

-A community of people with developmental disabilities who meet on a monthly basis to connect with potential partners, explore romantic relationships, and have fun!
+A community of people with developmental disabilities who live in the Lower Mainland and meet on a monthly basis to connect with potential partners, explore romantic relationships, and have fun!

 Let’s Get Real aims to advocate for more opportunities and greater autonomy of people with developmental disabilities in expressing and pursuing their sexual aspirations.

 - Facilitating opportunities for people with developmental disabilities to practice social and communication skills essential to friendship and dating.

 - Providing a peer-to-peer platform in which people with developmental disabilities can discuss and explore relationship, sex, and sexuality topics.